Cost of Firing Electric Kiln Calculator

-As of July 2015, the average cost per Kilowatt hour in the US is 12.98 cents, and the average commercial KW rate is 11.06 cents.
+As of July 2023, the average residential cost per Kilowatt hour in the US is 15.91 cents, and the average commercial KW rate is 13.11 cents.
 Find out your state's KW rate per hour at the U.S. Energy Information Administration.
-For a ballbark of running the kiln, you can use the national average.

 Kiln Firing Time: